 Our Mothers at War: a collection of essays about heroic women during WWII

-We include here a sample chapter from our book that typifies the kind of story our book relays.
+We include here a part of a sample chapter from Our Mothers that typifies the kind of story our book relays.
 We believe this sample anecdote and other memoirs of women we interviewed will answer many of the questions citizens all over the world are asking about the "war to end all wars."

 We are actively seeking stories about women's experiences during WWII.
 We are also interested in women's stories from the Korean War, the Vietnam conflict, and Iraqi wars.
 If you are interested in sharing your story with us, please contact us through the link below, and we will arrange for an interview.
 Please also understand these stories will be added to ours and compiled into an e-book, and that your sharing of the story will provide implicit permission to use your story in the e-book.